8/1 A man with goats from near Sacramento, CA called Llama Linda looking for a guard llama. No one with a candidate was close enough to help.

 8/4 Nina Pedersen has many people looking for guards in Northern CA, Bay Area.

-8/6 Lynda reported about a stray male found in Colorado.
-The rescuer says he is well behaved and she got him gelded, shots, teeth, and toes done on August 29.
+8/6 Lynda reported about a stay male in Bennet Colorado by Stephanie Halmes.
+She says he is well behaved and she got him gelded, shots, teeth, and toes done on August 29.
 She would like to find him a home - he is ready to be moved now.
 She very generously covered his vet bills.
 He sounds like an excellent llama.
+His picture attached.

-8/14 Help with fostering, etc. is needed in New Mexico near the Oklahoma border.
+8/14 Help with fostering, etc. is needed in Clayton, NM near the OK border.
 Let Pat know if you can help.

-8/15 A man in Colorado needs to surrender 8 llamas and 5 alpacas due to drought causing a lack of grazing and he is concerned about feeding them.
+8/15 A man in Cedaredge, CO needs to surrender 8 llamas and 5 alpacas due to drought causing a lack of grazing and he is concerned about feeding them.
 His sister sent pictures to Lynda.

-8/15 A couple in Colorado would like to adopt llamas and are getting their facility ready.
+8/15 A couple in Elizabeth CO would like to adopt llamas and are getting their facility ready.
 They are interested in the three Denkali llamas at Lynda's in Albuquerque who need a home.
 A facility check has been arranged.

 8/16 From Olympic Peninsula Llama/Alpaca Rescue: